 Notification Letters

-It’s important to read each notification letter carefully, as there may be specific actions that need to be completed right away.
-Students and instructors are encouraged to communicate with each other on how best to implement accommodations in each class.
+Please read each letter carefully, as some accommodations may require immediate action.
+Students and instructors are encouraged to communicate directly to determine the best way to implement accommodations in each course.

-Notification letters are initiated by each student for selected classes through AEC’s online portal and emailed from AEC.
-While students may initiate their letters at any point in the term, we understand that receiving notification letters late in the term can present logistical challenges.
+Students initiate notification letters through the AEC’s online portal, and they are emailed directly from the AEC.
+While letters can be sent at any time during the term, we recognize that receiving notification letters late in the term can present logistical challenges.
 We encourage instructors to reach out to AEC with any concerns or questions.

 Confidentiality

-Any information related to a student’s connection to AEC and their accommodations is protected by the Family Educational Rights and Privacy Act (FERPA) and should not be shared.
+Any information related to a student’s connection to AEC and their accommodations is protected by the Family Educational Rights and Privacy Act (FERPA) and must remain confidential.
 It’s important to be aware that students’ disability status and accommodations are not noted anywhere within their academic record.
 Information regarding students’ accommodations should only be shared with individuals who have an educational need-to-know, such as a Graduate Employee who is proctoring exams for your class.

 All conversations regarding accommodations should take place in a private setting, such as during office hours or via email.
-In some cases, students may feel comfortable approaching you before or after class regarding their accommodations, but make sure to follow their lead and never initiate conversations regarding accommodations or disability status in front of others.
-Remember to keep students with AEC accommodations confidential from each other; for example, by bcc'ing recipients if you are emailing a general reminder to all students with accommodations.
+While some students may choose to speak with you before or after class, always follow their lead and never initiate conversations about accommodations or disability status in public.
+Maintain confidentiality between students with AEC accommodations.
+For example, when emailing multiple students about accommodations, use bcc to protect their privacy.

-While you shouldn’t ask students about the nature of their disability, you are encouraged to discuss how accommodations have been implemented effectively in the past and how you can best support them in accessing your course.
+You should not ask students about the nature of their disability.
+However, you are encouraged to discuss how accommodations have worked well in the past and explore ways to best support their access to your course.

 Instructor Responsibilities